cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 Setup script
 ============

+.. deprecated:: 2.0-rc2
+    This script requires a major rewrite given it operates on the legacy variant of Cuckoo.

 Cuckoo setup script is a tool to setup a whole Cuckoo environment on a Debian based OS (i.e. Ubuntu or Debian).